2022 Trophée des Champions

 The 2022 Trophée des Champions was the 27th edition of the French Super Cup.
 The match was contested by the 2021–22 Ligue 1 champions, Paris Saint-Germain, and the 2021–22 Coupe de France winners, Nantes.
 It took place at Bloomfield Stadium in Tel Aviv, Israel on 31 July 2022.

+Paris Saint-Germain won the match 4–0 for their record eleventh Trophée des Champions title.

+Criticism

 The decision to play the match in Israel received criticism from the BDS movement in France.

-Paris Saint-Germain won the match 4–0 for their record eleventh Trophée des Champions title.